on omens ii: animal omens

 But I will also posit: it might not “mean anything” further than the actual experience itself.
 If you see a non-human animal, the likelihood is they’ve been eyeballing you for much longer, and have decided they’re okay with you seeing them.
 The omen could be a simple invitation to see and experience a bright little window especially for you.
 This is a gift!

-More omens: On Omens is an introduction to my ideas about collecting omens and rules of thumb for divination, with excerpts from an own omen walk.
+More omens: On Omens is an introduction to my ideas about collecting omens and rules of thumb for divination, with excerpts from an omen walk.